Skip to content Accessibility statement

 This Student Protection Plan sets out the measures the University has in place to protect our students in the event that a risk to the continuation of their studies should arise.

-The measures contained in this plan apply to all students studying for a formal qualification with the University of York, and extends to students registered at partner institutions, studying for University of York degrees.
-Overseas partners will, however, be subject to the laws of those countries and managed within the parameters of the contractual arrangements that govern such partnerships.
-The measures are in addition to the protections students have under consumer protection law and do not impinge on their consumer rights.
+The measures contained in this plan apply to all students (taught and research) studying for a formal qualification with the University of York, and extends to students registered at partner institutions, studying for University of York degrees.

-We operate the Hull York Medical School (HYMS) with the University of Hull.
-Students studying on HYMS programmes are registered at either the University of York or the University of Hull, and are protected by the respective plan.
-This is in addition to the contractual arrangements under which HYMS operates that require both institutions to provide the best protection for HYMS students.
+In partnership with the University of Hull, the University operates the Hull York Medical School (HYMS) and students studying on HYMS programmes are registered at either the University of York or the University of Hull.
+HYMS students are protected by the respective plan of their home institution, which is in addition to the contractual arrangements under which HYMS operates that require both institutions to provide the best protection for HYMS students.

 Our commitment to our students